maksim-lioshyn-itechart/AirpostProject/README.md

+# First start
+1. Publish DbProject into your database
+2. Open airport-ui from VS code or other manager and in console run yarn install.

+# For start application
+1. Open airport-ui from VS code or other manager and in console run yarn start.
+2. Start backend application from visual studio or from IIS.

 # Introduction
 TODO: Give a short introduction of your project.
 Let this section explain the objectives or the motivation behind this project.